Quick links:

 Starting therapy, whether for the first time ever or starting with a new therapist, can bring about some anxiety.
 You may have a fear of being judged, especially as a member of the LGBTQIA+ community, or perhaps you’re not sure what is okay to say.
 You may also have concerns about sharing personal information, after all, spilling your deepest secrets to a stranger is not the most comfortable thing to do.

 However, the good news is that our FOLX therapists are trained to see you without judgment, and to be frank, they’ve heard it all.
-They are not only part of the LGBTQIA+ community, but they have extensive experience working with all kinds of folks within the community.
+Most of our therapists are part of the LGBTQIA+ community, and they all have extensive experience working with all kinds of folks within the community.
 Therapy is your space to get support, explore your identity or feelings, and feel empowered to grow and learn things about yourself.
 Your therapist is there to guide you and give you tools to support whatever journey you are on.
 Whether you need some extra help when starting gender-affirming hormone therapy, need coping skills to manage anxiety, want support going through a breakup or building a family, our therapists can provide a safe space for you to work through your feelings.

 In this article, we’ll go over how to prepare for a first therapy session, what you can expect from your therapist, and we’ll share what our therapists said about the way they approach the first session.
 With this information, we aim to help you feel more at ease about meeting your therapist for the first time.